clarkk/go-util/README.md

 # go-util/serv
 Lightweight HTTP server
-- With regex pattern in route
+- With regex pattern in routes
-- Bind HTTP methods to route
+- Bind HTTP method(s) to routes
 - Set individual timeout on each route (with `context.WithTimeout()` on request handler)

 ### Example